l3uddz/traktarr/README.md

 Of course you can combine this with running the other list types as well.

-_Please note that every user from whome you fetch the watchlist should be authenticated._
+\*_Please note that every user, from whom you fetch the watchlist from, will need to be authenticated._

-### Custom lists
+### Custom Lists

 You can also schedule any number of public or private custom lists.

-For both public and private lsits you'll need the url to that list.
+For both public and private lists you'll need the url to that list.
+When viewing the list on Trakt, simply copy the url from the address bar of the your browser.

-You can copy this url from the address bar in you browser when viewing the list on Trakt.
+#### Public Lists

 Public lists can be added by specifying the url and the item limit like this: